-The Holocaust ended eighty-one years and two months ago.
-Yet, for some, that was still not long ago enough to have made the memories any less painful.
+The Holocaust ended eighty-two years and two months ago.
+Even so, it hadn’t been long enough for the memories to be any less painful.

 November 9th and 10th are remembered by Holocaust survivors by many names.
 Those include ‘Kristallnacht,’ ‘Crystal Night,’ ‘Night of the Broken Glass,’ and ‘November Pogroms.’

-November Pogroms is another way to refer to Kristallnacht.
-Britannica defines a pogrom as “a mob attack…approved or condoned by authorities, against the persons and property of a religious, racial, or national minority.”
+A pogrom is defined as “a mob attack…approved or condoned by authorities, against the persons and property of a religious, racial, or national minority” according to Britannica.
 The attacks on Jews are a key example of this.

-Almost everyone, at some point in the course of their education, has had a history lesson on the collective madness that we now call the Holocaust.
-We learned as well about the collective madness that seemed to drive WWI and WWII and the tragedies to which it led.
+Almost everyone has had a history lesson on the collective madness known as the Holocaust at some point in their education.
+We also learned about the Nazi insanity that seemed to drive WWII and the tragedies to which it led.

-Kristallnacht is particular nonetheless as it ties together in one unbreakable bind the horrors of the violence inflicted by Nazism.
+Kristallnacht is part of this collective insanity as it ties together in one unbreakable bind the horrors of the violence inflicted by Nazism.

 The name Kristallnacht actually comes from this, as there were shards of glass literally carpeting the city streets throughout Germany.